 7.3 Uniforms:

-All FST Operators will wear the authorized uniforms, shoes and other safety equipment.
-Mandatory uniform items include a standard uniform for each driver consisting of ANSI Class II or III (as appropriate) safety vests, protective shoes or boots, jackets and reflectorized rain gear.
-All vests, jackets and reflectorized rain gear will have the FST logo on them as to easily identify the program to motorists being assisted.
-The exact specifications of the standard uniform for FST Operators will be determined by the Project Manager and may be modified to meet the needs of the DEPARTMENT at any time during the contract.
+All FST Operators will wear COUNTY authorized uniforms and other safety equipment.
+Mandatory uniform items include a standard uniform for each driver consisting of ANSI Class II or III (as appropriate) safety vests, jackets and reflectorized rain gear.

 A photo identification badge is to be provided by the COUNTY as specified by the Project Manager.